jasonbio/statstrac/README.md

 # statstrac - open NFL statistics platform

+**_statstrac is still very much in beta and not all views/pages are working yet_**

 statstrac visualizes, compares and manipulates raw NFL statistics from [nfldb](https://github.com/BurntSushi/nfldb) in the hopes of creating a flexible, easy to use web-based tool for research, projections and fun. http://statstrac.com/

-**_statstrac is still very much in beta and not all views/pages/stats are working yet._**

 **Concept**